Partitioning and horizontal scaling in Azure Cosmos DB

 Note

-If you only have one physical partition, the value of the partition key may not be relevant as all queries will target the same physical partition.
+If you have only one physical partition, the value of the partition key might not be relevant because all queries target the same physical partition.

 Types of partition keys